ekwachie/inna/README.md

 ```

 # Todo
-- Create an easy to use dashboaord for admin manipulations like in Django Framework.
 - Work on database migrations
+- Work on a css framework like bootstrap with predefined components